PE and Sport

 At Highfield Primary School we have always placed a high importance on our PE and Sport provision.
 We are lucky to have such an enthusiastic team of staff who not only deliver high quality teaching of PE during curriculum time, but also commit themselves to providing a wide range of opportunities for children to enjoy PE and Sport through after clubs.
 We continue to give our children opportunities to experience different sporting challenges as they move through the school, and to develop their talents in competitive sport.

-In 2017/18, we received £18560 in PE and Sports Premium Funding.
+In 2018/19, we received £18560 in PE and Sports Premium Funding.
 This money has been used to continue to work with Chorley School Sports Partnership.
 This allows a PE specialist to work alongside class teachers to deliver high quality curricular PE sessions and after school clubs.
-We have focused on Dance this year.
+We have focused on Games this year.

 Alongside this we have employed a part time TA to specialise in PE and sport.
 He provides support in PE lessons and organises level 1 competitions.
 He also supports with the arrangements for attendance at inter school competitions and active lunchtimes.